kal-kyokya/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 MORE INFO

-COMMENTS FOR YOUR SQL FILE:
+COMMENTS IN THE SQL FILE:

 	$ cat my_script.sql
 	-- 3 first students in the Batch ID=3